TexasInstruments/tvm/ti-docs/source/compiling.rst

 Deployable module
 -----------------

-After successful TVM+TIDL compilation, a deployable module consists of 3 files are saved in the ``<artifacts_folder>``.
+After a successful TVM+TIDL compilation, a deployable module consists of 3 files that are saved in the ``<artifacts_folder>``.

-- .json: Json file describing the compiled graph with information about nodes, allocation, etc.
+- **.json:** A JSON file describing the compiled graph through information about nodes, allocation, etc.
-- .so: The shared lib containing code to run nodes in the compiled graph.
+- **.so:** The shared library containing code to run nodes in the compiled graph.
 This is a fat binary.
-  Imported TIDL subgraph artifacts, generated C7x code are all embedded in this fat binary.
+Imported TIDL subgraph artifacts and generated C7x code are embedded in this fat binary.
-- .params: The weights associated with the nodes in the compiled graph.
+- **.params:** Contains weights associated with the nodes in the compiled graph.

-At inference time, DLR/TVM runtime read these 3 files and create an runtime instance to run inference.
+At inference time, DLR/TVM runtime read these 3 files and create a runtime instance to run inference.

 .. hint::
-  During the development, you may export the x86_64 Linux filesystem where you run compilation, and mount the filesystem on your EVM so that you do not need to copy the deployable module.
+  During development, you may export the x86_64 Linux filesystem where you run compilation, and mount the filesystem on your EVM so that you do not need to copy the deployable module.

-For deploying onto EVM, the deployable module is all that is needed.
-During compilation, we also save intermediate results in the ``<artifacts_folder>/tempDir`` directory.
-They may help understand and debug the compilation.
-The following are some of the intermediate artifacts.
+For deploying onto your EVM, the deployable module is all that is needed.
+During compilation, TI TVM saves intermediate results in the ``<artifacts_folder>/tempDir`` directory.
+These results may help you understand and debug the compilation.
+The following subsections describe some of the intermediate artifacts.

 Relay graphs
 ------------

-- relay_graph.orig.txt: the original relay graph from the TVM frontend
+- **relay_graph.orig.txt:** The original relay graph from the TVM frontend.
-- relay_graph.prepared.txt: relay graph after transformations that prepare for TIDL offload
+- **relay_graph.prepared.txt:** The relay graph after transformations that prepare for TIDL offload.
-- relay_graph.annotated.txt: relay graph annotated for TIDL offload
+- **relay_graph.annotated.txt:** The relay graph annotated for TIDL offload.
-- relay_graph.partitioned.txt: relay graph partitioned for TIDL offload
+- **relay_graph.partitioned.txt:** The relay graph partitioned for TIDL offload.
-- relay_graph.import.txt: relay graph used to import into TIDL
+- **relay_graph.import.txt:** The relay graph used to import into TIDL.
-- relay_graph.boundary.txt: relay graph used to obtain calibration data at TIDL subgraph boundaries
+- **relay_graph.boundary.txt:** The relay graph used to obtain calibration data at TIDL subgraph boundaries.
-- relay_graph.optimized.txt: optimized relay graph for code generation
+- **relay_graph.optimized.txt:** The optimized relay graph for code generation.
-- relay_graph.wrapper.txt: wrapper relay graph on Arm side for dispatching the graph to C7x
+- **relay_graph.wrapper.txt:** The wrapper relay graph on the Arm side for dispatching the graph to C7x.

-For example, user may look into ``relay_graph.import.txt`` to see how many TIDL subgraphs are created and which layers are not offloaded to TIDL.
+For example, you may examine ``relay_graph.import.txt`` to see how many TIDL subgraphs are created and which layers are not offloaded to TIDL.

 Imported TIDL artifacts
 -----------------------

-TIDL subgraphs are imported into TIDL artifacts in TIDL specific formats.
-They are embedded into the ``.so`` fat binary in the deployable module.
-The DLR/TVM runtime will retrieve TIDL artifacts and invoke the TIDL runtime at inference time.
+TIDL subgraphs are imported into TIDL artifacts in TIDL-specific formats.
+These artifacts are embedded into the ``.so`` fat binary in the deployable module.
+The DLR/TVM runtime retrieves TIDL artifacts and invokes the TIDL runtime at inference time.

-- relay.gv.svg: graphical view of the whole network and where the TIDL subgraphs are
+- **relay.gv.svg:** A graphical view of the whole network and where the TIDL subgraphs are located.
-- subgraph<n>_net.bin.svg: graphical view of TIDL subgraphs
+- **subgraph<n>_net.bin.svg:** A graphical view of TIDL subgraphs.

 Generated C7x code
 ------------------

-When ``c7x_codegen`` is set to 1 in the compilation script, TVM will generated C7x code for layers not offloaded to TIDL.
-These C7x code are compiled and embedded into the ``.so`` fat binary in the deployable module.
-The DLR/TVM runtime will retrieve the C7x code and dispatch to C7x for execution.
+When ``c7x_codegen`` is set to 1 in the compilation script, TI TVM generates C7x code for layers not offloaded to TIDL.
+This C7x code is compiled and embedded into the ``.so`` fat binary in the deployable module.
+The DLR/TVM runtime retrieves the C7x code and dispatches it to the C7x for execution.

-- model_<n>.c: generated code either to run a TIDL subgraph or non-TIDL layers
+- **model_<n>.c:** Contains generated code either to run a TIDL subgraph or non-TIDL layers.

+.. _ti-tvm-compiling-debug:

 Debugging Compilation
 =====================

-We use an environment variable to help debug the TVM+TIDL compilation flow.
+TI TVM uses the TIDL_RELAY_IMPORT_DEBUG environment variable to help debug the TVM+TIDL compilation flow.
+The available settings are as follows.

 TIDL_RELAY_IMPORT_DEBUG=1
 -------------------------

-When set, the verbose output at the terminal gives more information about the TIDL import, e.g. whether a node is supported by TIDL, relay node to TIDL node conversion, imported TIDL subgraph, optimized TIDL subgraph, calibration process, etc.
+When set to 1, verbose output at the terminal provides more information about the TIDL import.
+This includes whether a node is supported by TIDL, relay node to TIDL node conversion, imported TIDL subgraphs, optimized TIDL subgraphs, and calibration processes.
+For example:

 .. code:: bash